yohman/workshop-leaflet/lab.md

 So how is all this useful for our maproom?
 While we learned how to add markers from an array of objects, we can use the same logic to add content to the sidebar.

-If you were successful in your Week 2 lab, you should have a loop in your code that looks like this:
+You should have a loop in your code that looks like this:

 ```js
 // loop through data